m-rosinsky/developer-qual/python/00_Introduction/tutorials/02_Setup.md

 ## Installation

-The tools listed above are well-documented and system-independent enough in my opinion that I will skip spelling out how to get them installed on this tutorial.
+The tools listed above are well-documented and system-independent enough in my opinion that I will skip spelling out how to get them installed in this tutorial.

 A Google search for each of the line items should have the sufficient information.